Le Mans Hypercar: Early concepts

-In June 2018, ahead of the 2018 24 Hours of Le Mans, the FIA first confirmed that the new set of top-level prototype regulations would feature design concepts based on hypercars when implemented, with a summary of the new technical regulations being presented to the FIA World Motor Sport Council in Manila.
-At the time, Toyota, Ford, McLaren, Aston Martin, and Ferrari were revealed to have been in roundtable meetings with the championship organisers for the new regulations, with a significantly reduced targeted full-season budget in the region of 25 million euros—75% lower than existing budgets used by manufacturer teams.
+In June 2018, ahead of the 2018 24 Hours of Le Mans, the FIA first confirmed that the new set of top-level prototype regulations would feature design concepts based on hypercars when introduced, with a summary of the new technical regulations being presented to the FIA World Motor Sport Council in Manila.
+At the time, Toyota, Ford, McLaren, Aston Martin, and Ferrari were reported to have participated in roundtable discussions with the championship organisers for the new regulations, with a significantly reduced target full-season budget in the region of 25 million euros—75% lower than existing budgets used by manufacturer teams.

 At the 2018 24 Hours of Le Mans, the initial details of the new top class for the FIA World Endurance Championship were announced at the ACO's annual press conference, with the regulations set to be active for 5 seasons.
 Numerous aspects of the design for the new class would be kept open, with a free engine architecture and the freedom to run any number of cylinders with the choice of a turbocharged or naturally aspirated design.
 The cars would have an overall weight of 980 kg with a controlled weight distribution, alongside a defined maximum fuel flow, with controlled efficiency and other regulations to control developmental costs.
 Hybrid systems would feature an electric motor mounted on the front axle with a fixed performance of 200 kW, giving the cars a four-wheel drive layout, while the engine's maximum performance target would be set at 520 kW.
 Each car would have two seats, a larger cockpit than current LMP1 cars, a wider windscreen, and a roofline more consistent with road cars.
 Manufacturers would be required to make their hybrid systems available for privateer teams to lease at a cost cap, while any manufacturer or company would be able to design and build its own hybrid system, which would undergo homologation by the FIA and ACO.
 The cars would also be slower than their predecessors, with a target lap time of 3:20.

 On 25 July 2018, Scuderia Cameron Glickenhaus became the first manufacturer to officially indicate its participation in the new rules, with the manufacturer releasing images of a prototype that it planned to race in the 24 Hours of Le Mans.
 The manufacturer would offer a limited run of 25 road-legal versions and one race version to fund its Le Mans program.
-By the end of the 2018 year, apart from Glickenhaus, no other manufacturer had committed to the new regulations.
+By the end of 2018, apart from Glickenhaus, no other manufacturer had committed to the new regulations.
 Concerns were raised by several manufacturers about the tight timelines involved, which would leave manufacturers intending to commit from the first season of competition, with less than two years to design and build new cars upon gaining company board approval.
-On 21 October 2018, McLaren announced that it would not participate in the first year of the category, due to the tight timelines involved and the relatively fluid state of the regulations at the point in time.
+On 21 October 2018, McLaren announced that it would not participate in the first year of the category, due to the tight timelines involved and the relatively fluid state of the regulations at that time.